ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 the consistency of paint.
 Put a
 coat of this over the timber, and
 there is not a man that will live long
-enough to see it rotten.
+enough to see it rotten.&quot;
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:whi:batch_whi_idlewild_ver01:data:sn85033133:00514159373:1872070201:0509/pct:7.336523,68.609312,10.659224,17.041834/!600,600/0/default.jpg"/>
 </td>